Washington University in St. Louis

 “Blood Stained Mirrors: Decoding the American Slave Trading Past” in Understanding and Teaching American Slavery, Edited by Bethany Jay and Lynne (Forthcoming: University of Wisconsin Press).

-“Suffering at the Margins: (Re)-Centering Black Women in Discourses on Violence, Crime, and Prisons.”
-Review Essay of Arrested Justice: Black Women, Violence, and America’s Prison Nation by Beth Ritchie, and Breaking Women: The Politics of Imprisonment, Women Studies Quarterly by Jill McCorkel, WSQ: Women’s Studies Quarterly 42: 3 & 4 (Fall/Winter 2014): 319-323.
+“Suffering at the Margins: (Re)-Centering Black Women in Discourses on Violence and Crime,” Review Essay of The Meanings of Freedom: And Other Difficult Dialogues by Angela Y. Davis, Arrested Justice: Black Women, Violence, and America’s Prison Nation by Beth Ritchie, and Breaking Women: Gender, Race, and The New Politics of Imprisonment by Jill McCorkel, WSQ: Women’s Studies Quarterly 42: 3 & 4 (Fall/Winter 2014): 319-323.

 Review of Amistad Rebellion: An Atlantic Odyssey of Slavery and Freedom by Marcus Rediker, North Carolina Historical Review, Vol. XC, No. 4 (October 2013): 418-419.